Whiskey24/whiskey24.github.io/arkse.md

 1. First install MetalLB, its in the _enterprise_ track of True Charts.
 Follow the instructions here: [MetalLB Basic Setup](https://truecharts.org/docs/charts/enterprise/metallb/setup-guide)
 1. Install the _arksurvivalevolved_ chart from the TrueCharts Catalog for each game server you want to run (probably possible to share server files, but not looked into that yet).
 1. Configure following the configuration in the tables below.
 You have to add two storage locations.
 If a setting is not mentioned, leave it to its default.
 Do *not* forget to up the RAM resource limit.
+1. ?bRawSockets parameter is obsolete, don't use it.
+See [these release notes](https://ark.fandom.com/wiki/311.78)
+1. Do NOT use the extra Game Parameter *automanagedmods*, I tried and it crashed the server/pod on startup.

 ## Configuration details